noturnachs/REACT_FORUM/README.md

 - Add share option to post
 - Add profile page able to add bio, and change profile picture
 - Include picture of user on post

+# Optional
+- Add messages feature where users can message each other privately